Insomniac-Security/Insomniac-Security.github.io/_posts/2018-04-14-traphouse_talks.md

 ## Projects referenced in the slides:

-Some of the fun projects and software we discussed:

 [Home Assistant](https://www.home-assistant.io/) - A vendor agnostic middleman for your home-automation needs!
 [RTL-SDR.com](http://www.rtl-sdr.com) - A fantastic SDR site.
 I guess I didn't need to hotlink that, really.
 [BLEah](https://github.com/evilsocket/bleah) - BTLE sniffer/prober/all around party good time.